 Saturday – 10am – Holy Communion – S. Werburgh’s

 These times are experimental and may have to change.

 Baptisms (Christenings) may again resume after preparation, please get in touch with Fr Andrew

 Weddings may also be celebrated but with a limit of 30 people in attendance.
 For most people the earliest likely date for a wedding would be Monday 20th July, however certain other factors need to be taken into account so please be in touch before making any other arrangements

-CHURCH OF ENGLAND FUNERALS WILL STILL TAKE PLACE (FREE OF CHARGE) but directly at the crematorium or graveside, and then maintaining physical distancing with a limit placed on the number of mourners.
-This is far from what any of us would like and it is not a decision which has been taken lightly.
+Funerals can take place in church again as well as at Crematoria or directly at the graveside.
+Sadly we have to limit the number of mourners to maintain physical distancing requirements, whilst we acknowledge this isn't ideal, it is at least a step forward.
 Clergy will work with families to offer the best possible services under the circumstances.
-Please remember that the clergy are designated key workers and will become increasingly vulnerable as the pandemic spreads, although it may be hard emotionally please co-operate as much as possible in order to preserve their health that they may be able to give dignified burial for others.
+Please remember that the clergy are designated key workers and will remain vulnerable as the pandemic spreads and even afterwards, although it may be hard emotionally please co-operate as much as possible in order to preserve their health that they may be able to give dignified burial for others.

 To help keep yourselves and others safe continue to wash your hands using soap and water for at least 20 seconds, or better yet, the time it takes to recite one Our Father, one Hail Mary, and one Glory Be!